AlterNT/Dragonbot/README.md

 These can all be expressed in the form of `<Name><Number><XP>`.
 Not case-sensitive.
 - Name: Any full name or alias described in the table.
 - Number: The level/experience to check for.
-- XP - Optional: If 'XP' is present it will check for experience, rather than level.
+- XP - Optional: If 'xp' is present it will check for experience, rather than level.

 ### Special Requirements